ctf0/Seti_ST3/README.md

 3. Copy the folder into `Packages` directory, which you can find using the menu item `Preferences -> Browse Packages...` in Sublime Text.

 4. copy the (+res/fold.png) "or edit it to ur liking" to ``Packages/Theme - Default`` to override the _focken default yellow icon.
+5. [Optional] - if `Theme - Default` does NOT exist in your `Packages` Folder, please create it in order to show the icons properly.

 ## Setup